Anatomy of Non-Leptonic Two-Body Decays of Charmed Mesons into Final States with $\eta'$: Introduction

-but the description in Eq.~(\ref{eq:matrix-element}) cannot be rigorous, because the masses of $\eta$ and $\eta^\prime$ are very different.
+in global SU(3)$_F$ analyses of heavy-hadron decays, but the description in Eq.~(\ref{eq:matrix-element}) cannot be rigorous, because the masses of $\eta$ and $\eta^\prime$ are very different.
 These matrix elements are three-point functions which depend on three kinematic invariants, namely the squared masses $M_D^2$, $M_P^2$, and $M_{\eta^{(\prime)}}^2$ and thus will differ due to $M_\eta\neq M_{\eta^\prime}$.
-This is different from the mass splittings within the SU(3)$_F$ octet such as $M_K\neq M_\pi$ which are SU(3)$_F$ breaking effects and well accommodated by the hadronic parameters describing SU(3)$_F$ breaking in our set-up.
+This is different from the mass splittings within the SU(3)$_F$ octet such as $M_K\neq M_\pi$ which are SU(3)$_F$-breaking effects and well accommodated by the hadronic parameters describing SU(3)$_F$ breaking in our set-up.
 On the other hand, $M_\eta\neq M_{\eta^\prime}$ is unrelated to SU(3)$_F$ breaking and an $\mathcal{O}(1)$ effect in the power counting of SU(3)$_F$ breaking.

 We further illustrate this feature with an analogy from perturbation theory: One may try to calculate QCD corrections to the $W^+$-$u_j$-$\bar d_k $ vertex in the basis of quark flavour eigenstates and then rotate the quarks into mass eigenstates; the CKM matrix is the analogue of the mixing angle $\theta$ here.
 This procedure gives the correct result as long as quark masses are neglected (i.e. in the limit of exact flavour symmetry), while the correct result depends on the masses of the involved quarks.
 Thus the calculation in the symmetry limit supplemented by CKM rotations does not capture the dependence of the vertex function on the masses and momenta of the loop function.